SelimWaly/CC-Scanner/README.md

 - Scale of data: credit card transaction datasets can have billions of transactions which require distributed preprocessing and training
 - Latency of fraud detection: it is important to detect fraud quickly in order to minimize losses, thus highlighting the need for distributed inference <br />

-In Intel's Enhanced Fraud Detection reference kit, we employ Graph Neural Networks (GNN) popular for their ability to capture complex behavioral patterns (e.g., fraudsters performing multiple small transactions from different cards to not get caught).
+In CC-Scanner, we employ Graph Neural Networks (GNN) popular for their ability to capture complex behavioral patterns (e.g., fraudsters performing multiple small transactions from different cards to not get caught).
 We also demonstrate a boost in accuracy by using GNN-boosted features over a baseline trained on traditional ML-only features.
 To make sure that we don't trade efficiency for accuracy, we enable distributed pipelines.
 Generally, distributed pipelines take weeks for data scientists to set up and involve numerous technical challenges.
 Our reference kit allows you to easily benefit from distributed capabilities and enjoy our no-code config-driven user interface.
 Additionally, we also provide ways for you to customize our solution to your own usecases.

 ## Introduction